GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Submitting exercises

-The exercises are submitted through GitHub and marking them as done on the "my submissions" tab of the [submission application](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+The exercises are submitted through GitHub and marked as done on the "my submissions" tab of the [submission application](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

-If you are submitting exercises from different parts to the same repository, use an appropriate system for naming your directories.
-You can of course create a new repository for each part.
+If you are submitting exercises from different parts of the same repository, use an appropriate system for naming your directories.
+You can, of course, create a new repository for each part.
 If you are using a private repository, add <i>mluukkai</i> as a collaborator.

 Exercises are submitted **one part at a time**.
 Once you have submitted exercises for a part, you can no longer submit any more exercises for that part.